johnbintz/penchant/README.md

 Use `script/gemfile local` to get at the local ones, and `script/gemfile remote` to get at the remote ones.
 It then runs `bundle install`.

 You can also run `penchant gemfile ENV`.
+Just straight `penchant gemfile` will rebuild the `Gemfile` from `Gemfile.penchant` for whatever environment the `Gemfile` is currently using.

 ### Deployment mode